 What are the types of peer-to-peer loans?

-Many peer-to-peer loans though lending platforms are unsecured loans.
-Many business owners want an unsecured loan or line of credit because unsecured funding doesn't require you to pledge collateral.
-Contrarily, secured funding requires you to pledge assets that you or your business own, such as real estate, equipment and inventory.
+Many P2P loans are unsecured.
+You may want an unsecured loan or line of credit because unsecured funding doesn't require you to pledge collateral.
+Secured funding requires you to pledge assets that you or your business own, such as real estate, equipment and inventory.

-A business loan can help you grow your company, especially if you're in the startup state and attempting to scale.
-But a business owner's ability to qualify usually depends on their credit profile or the business's revenue.
-Note that unsecured business loans are likely to carry a higher interest rate than secured loans.
+A business loan can help you grow your company, especially if you're a startup attempting to scale.
+But your ability to qualify usually depends on your credit profile or your business's revenue.
+We found through our research on the best business loans that unsecured business loans tend to carry a higher interest rate than secured ones.

 Typical interest rates for peer-to-peer loans are similar to those of traditional bank loans.
 Rates for peer-to-peer loans range from 7% to 39% APR, while traditional bank loans range from 6% to 36% APR.

-A real estate developer who is looking for money to fund a project and has exhausted traditional bank options should consider peer-to-peer lending.
+A real estate developer who is looking for money to fund a project and has exhausted traditional bank options should consider P2P lending.
 Real estate lending, or real estate crowdfunding, is a type of business loan that allows a company to fund property construction and development projects with investor money rather than going through a traditional lender.
-[For more information on small business loans, read our reviews of the best small business loans in 2020.]

 Borrowers can use personal loans to finance vehicle purchases, home improvements or medical bills.
 These loans can also cover debt consolidation, and they don't usually have the high credit requirements and other criteria of most financial institutions.